passsy/deep_pick/README.md

 pick('true').asBoolOrFalse(); // true
 ```

-#### 2. Nullable by default
+### 2. Nullable by default

 It's so easy to accidentally cast a value to `String` instead of `String?`.
-Easy to write and easy to miss in a code review.
+Easy to write, easy to miss in code reviews.
-Forgetting that `null` could be valid return type results in:
+Forgetting that `null` could be a valid return type results in:

 ```dart
 json?['milestone']?['creator']?['login'] as String;